 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips.com is not responsible for itinerary changes.

 Bilingual Departures: All departures are French/English.

 ExpeditionTrips strongly recommends Emergency Medical/Evacuation coverage for trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.

-Airfare other than mentioned as included; any ground services before and/or after the cruise other than the ones included; visa and passport fees; travel insurance; personal expenses such as onboard medical consultations and drug prescriptions, spa, Wi-Fi, laundry and hair salon; other drinks not included in open bar; fuel surcharge may apply.
+Airfare other than mentioned as included; any ground services before and/or after the cruise other than the ones included; visa and passport fees; travel insurance; personal expenses such as onboard medical consultations and drug prescriptions, spa, laundry and hair salon; premium alcohol; fuel surcharge may apply.

 Photos: © Nathalie Michel